UCANR-IGIS/uavimg/README.md

 	> flt01 <- uavimg_info("./flights/flt01")

-The  map_uav_imgs() function returns a named list with two elements.
+The  uavimg_info() function returns a named list with three elements.
 The first element (*pts*) is a SpatialPointsDataFrame of the image centroids.
 The second (*fp*) is a SpatialPolygonsDataFrame of the image footprints.
+The third (*img_dir*) stores the path to the directory where the images are saved.

 To see the fields (columns) in the attribute table: